Write ArticlesWrite Articles donateDonate ContactContact

 Anybody who has ever taken Adderall knows that it is brilliantly, amazingly, seductively effective at increasing your attention span.
 The notion of prescribing stimulants to treat ADD is medically sound.
 The science of ADD shows that some people’s frontal lobes don’t light up during routine activities (e.g., classroom) as brightly as most others’ brains light up.
 In terms of the brain, that’s what ADD looks like: the frontal lobe runs “cool” (understimulated) in environments where other people’s frontal lobes are perfectly warm (stimulated).
 This is why ADD people bounce all over the place (they need greater stimulation instead of being content with what stimulates other people…think of it like shivering to stay warm).
 Prescribing stimulants (e.g., Adderall) fixes this problem by constantly stimulating the under-stimulated brain.

 Adderall would not exist if there weren’t a legitimate need for its effects.
 I am not one of those people who thinks that Pharmaceutical companies are evil.
 In general, I am decidedly pro-Big Pharma.
-I am happy that I live in a time where there are several billion-dollar companies competing fervently to fix every human ailment with a magic pill, and I think most researchers who go into that field are motivated by good intentions and deserve to be very well paid.
+I am happy that I live in a time where there are several, well-funded companies competing fervently to fix every human ailment with a magic pill, and I think most researchers who go into that field are motivated by good intentions and deserve to be very well paid.

-3. Some people can take “just enough” forever
+6. Some people can take “just enough” forever

-4. Mental health drugs serve an important purpose
+7. Mental health drugs serve an important purpose

 There is such a thing as a chemical imbalance that no amount of therapy and “find your passion” bromides will help.
-There is such a thing as a person that is completely and hopeless debilitated from their mental illness beyond the point of others being able to help…who is incapable of even helping themselves.
+There is such a thing as a person that is completely and hopelessly debilitated from their mental illness beyond the point of others being able to help…who is incapable of even helping themselves.

 I once read a brilliant argument for mental health drugs.
 I wish I could find it for you.
 The thesis was essentially “We’re so concerned that with these drugs we lose a part of ourselves, but why should we be concerned over the loss of a part that hurts us and holds us back?
 This is not loss of self, this is purification of self.
 The drug does not crush the true self, it allows the true self to be free by cutting away the parts that hold it back.
 Or do you think it is more honorable, more effective to be miserable half the time?”